Griefed/ltt-mapmaker/README.md

 After your map looks good to you, hit the "DOWNLOAD MAP"-button in the top-right.
 This will generate a `.json`-file and download it which will contain your configuration as a Let Them Trade map.

+# TODOs

+- Add infobutton/box telling users how to load their maps in-game (so far only relevant for playtests) `map fromfile` - Opens a "Open file"-dialog
+- Figure out how to generate random maps (very low on the priority list)
+- Allow users to set the size of the map

 # Deploying lttmm

 If you wish to manually deploy lttmm, download the latest `lttmm-x.x.x.tar.gz` or `lttmm-x.x.x.zip` from the